 Before hiring an editor

-You can and should save yourself time and money by self-editing as much as possible, and getting beta readers to volunteer to help you, before hiring a professional editor.
+You can and should save yourself time and money by self-editing as much as possible before hiring a professional editor.

 If you follow the advice of editors and authors who write about self-editing, and you edit further in response to thoughtful feedback from your early readers, you will ideally reduce the amount and kind of changes an editor will need to make to the manuscript, which will reduce your costs.